What Is A GCSE?

 And more extensive mathematical topics such as:

-The trick to learning how to succeed in maths, is practicing all the skills you learn, from primary school through to your GCSEs, A levels and beyond, so that you know how to break down problems into smaller questions that you can answer, until you’ve found an overall solution.
+Aside from revising, the trick to learning how to succeed in maths is practising all the skills you learn, from primary school through to your GCSEs, A Levels and beyond, so that you know how to break down problems into smaller questions that you can answer until you've found an overall solution.
+It may not seem like it at the time, but all of your Maths teachers have been working on developing your skills over time, using the knowledge you learn as a foundation for the next important Maths lesson.

 One specific area that many students struggle with at GCSE is quotient equations: this can more easily be expressed as just "an equation with a division operation in it".